15 Hatted Restaurants in Sydney to Book a Table At

 Sixpenny

-Helmed by Daniel Puskas and Anthony Schifilliti, Sixpenny has been awarded three Chef Hats for five years in a row, thanks to its ever-changing modern Australian menu.
+Helmed by Daniel Puskas and Anthony Schifilliti, Sixpenny has been awarded three Chef Hats for six years in a row, thanks to its ever-changing modern Australian menu.
 Housed on a corner terrace near Stanmore station, Sixpenny oozes elegant dining with a cosy venue and innovative dishes.
 The ever-changing menu plays on seasonal produce, which keeps diners constantly intrigued.
 Enjoy masterful creations like potatoes with oysters and raw mushrooms or lamb rump with leek and caramelised pumpkin juice.

 83 Percival Road, Stanmore